What’s the Difference Between GDA94 and GDA2020?

 Traditional data comes from established, conventional sources like financial statements, government reports and structured databases.
 It is typically well-organised and standardised.

-Alternative data comes from unconventional, non-traditional sources, it is often unstructured or semi-structured, and thus less readily accessible or usable, and not easily searchable.
+Alternative data comes from unconventional, non-traditional sources.
+It is often unstructured or semi-structured, and thus less readily accessible or usable, and not easily searchable.

 It generally requires advanced processing techniques, substantial computational power and storage, as well as the ability to link seemingly unrelated pieces of information to develop a holistic understanding or derive meaningful insights.